 Dr Lynch recognises that it may be difficult to travel to Harley Street, particularly in view of the ongoing Covid-19 pandemic, and offers online consultations for both new and follow up appointments.

-Dr Lynch is available to see private patients at 55 Harley Street within the Skin55 Clinic.
-Located within a beautiful Edwardian building on the world-famous Harley Street, this is the largest private dermatology facility in the UK with access to state of the art diagnostic and treatment facilities.
-His goal is to understand your concerns in a relaxed and comfortable environment and work with you to agree a treatment plan.
+Dr Lynch is available to see private patients at 55 Harley Street, The Blackheath Hospital and Guy's Hospital.
+The Skin55 Clinic is located within a beautiful Edwardian building on the world-famous Harley Street, and is one of the largest private dermatology facility in the UK with world class diagnostic and treatment facilities include state of the art lasers.
 The nearest tube stops are Bond Street and Oxford Circus from which the clinic is a few minutes walk.
 Parking is available outside the door (pay by phone) or an underground car park is nearby on Cavendish Square.

 In person consultations follow government guidelines to minimize the risk of Covid-19 transmission.
-The fee for a new consultation on Harley Street is £230 and the fee for an online consultation is £160.
+The fee for a new consultation is £230 and a follow up consultation is £200.
+Dr Lynch is also available for online consultations for which the fee is £160.
 Other fees are listed here.
-Dr Lynch is recognised by all major medical insurance companies.
+Dr Lynch is recognised by all major medical insurance providers.